rathi08/cdk-apps/README.md

 Available Constructs under cdk-stack

+1. LambdaFnConstruct - Simple Lambda with handler
-1. S3Import - To import the existing S3 & to deploy the assets
+2. S3Import - To import the existing S3 & to deploy the assets
-2. StaticWebAppConstruct - Hosts s3 assets in cloudfront.
+3. StaticWebAppConstruct - Hosts s3 assets in cloudfront.
-3. LambdaFnConstruct - Simple Lambda with handler
 4. TestCodePipelineStack - For running deployment through pipeline
+5. WebServerConstruct - For running node js app in ECS - Fargate Service